 A Fund may invest in floating rate commercial loans arranged through private negotiations between a corporation or other type of entity and one or more financial institutions ("Lender").
 Such investment is expected to be in the form of participations in, or assignment of, the loans ("Participations").
 The Participations shall be liquid and will provide for interest rate adjustments at least every 397 days.
 They are subject to the risk of default by the underlying borrower and in certain circumstances to the credit risk of the Lender if the Participation only provides for the Fund having a contractual relationship with the Lender, not the borrower.
-In connection with purchasing Participations, a Fund may have no right to enforce compliance by the borrower.
+In connection with purchasing Participations, a Fund may have no right to enforce compliance by the borrower with the terms of the loan agreement relating to the loan nor any rights of set-off against the borrower.
 Thus, a Fund may not directly benefit from any collateral supporting the loan in which it has purchased Participations.
 A Fund will purchase such Participations only through recognised, regulated dealers.